BBS-contact/BBS-Open-System/integrity/transparency/index.md

 - hidden deals
 - falsified history

-BBS restores trust by ensuring that systems, not people,
+BBS restores trust by ensuring that **systems**, not individuals,
-maintain the transparency of public life.
+maintain the transparency and accountability of public life.

 ---

 ## Development Status

 The Transparency Layer is in conceptual definition.
+Public-facing dashboards, verification interfaces,
-Public-facing dashboards and verification interfaces will be introduced when integrity and safety standards are fulfilled.
+and integrity visualizations will be introduced when
+security, legal, and safety standards are fully met.